umairinter-75/cs50x-code-basics/README.md

 ### Week 5
 * list.c - A program that creates a list by storing the values using 'arrays' and 'malloc' function and can be extended to larger memory by 'realloc' function.
+* list2.c - A program that uses a linked list to store numbers inputted by the user.
+It creates a linked list of nodes, each containing an integer and a pointer to the next node.
+The program prompts the user to enter three numbers, prepends each new number to the front of the list, and then prints the numbers in reverse order of input.